mozilla-mobile/mozilla-vpn-client/docs/Components/daemon.md

 [Wireguard NT](https://github.com/WireGuard/wireguard-nt) kernel driver is installed by the windows service.
 This driver is instantiated when bringing up the VPN tunnel to handle the connection.

 Additionally, a [split-tunneling](https://github.com/mullvad/win-split-tunnel) driver may also be provided, which can be used by the VPN to allow some applications to access the network directly and bypass the VPN.
 The daemon will check for this driver at startup, and register it for split tunneling if possible.

-### Android daemon???
+### Android Service

-TODO: How does Android work, exactly?
+The Android daemon is a [Service](https://developer.android.com/develop/background-work/services) configure to run in the background, this ensures that the VPN tunnel can continue to run even if the GUI is suspended to save on resources.
+Unlike the standard Android guidelines, this services is explicitly configured to run in a separate procecess.

+Communication with the daemon is achieved using [bindings](https://developer.android.com/develop/background-work/services/bound-services).
+The protocol is similar to the desktop daemons, except that it takes the form of:
+`{requestType:int, data:json}`

+The VPN tunnel is run within the process by creating a raw TUN device via the [VpnService.Builder](https://developer.android.com/reference/android/net/VpnService.Builder) API, and then creating a [wireguard-go](https://git.zx2c4.com/wireguard-go) process to implement the Wireguard protocol.

 ### iOS Network Extension